 The world is passing through an unprecedented time.
 The Covid-19 pandemic is causing massive disruptive changes in many ways.
 The way we work, connect, interact and socialize with others is getting transformed.
 In India, not only we are facing economic turmoil of unprecedented magnitude and a major showdown at the international border but also struggling hard to control the spread of pandemics across the states.
-Also owing to shutdown of schools, colleges and universities, there has been tremendous impact on young generation.
-However, this impact is invisible, hidden and still to be assessed.
+Also owing to the shutdown of schools, colleges, and universities, there has been a tremendous impact on the young generation.
+However, this impact is invisible, hidden, and still to be assessed.
 Over and above, we are not realizing the undercurrent wave of mental health problems, which are taking the shape of another endemic.

-India has more than 50% of its population below the age of 25 and they are ones who are worst affected.
+India has more than 50% of its population below the age of 25 are facing a mental health crisis and they are the ones who are worst affected.
 They are in deep uncertainty and suffering from anxiety about their studies and career.
-They are also the part of highly fragile and vulnerable age.
-Because, they lack mental toughness and very easily get mentally distressed and overwhelmed.
+They are also part of a highly fragile and vulnerable age.
+Because they lack mental toughness and very easily get mentally distressed and overwhelmed.
 It’s clear from the fact that every hour one student commits suicide in India, with about 28 such suicides reported every day, according to data compiled by the National Crime Records Bureau (NCRB).

-Just a month prior to March, 20 when the spread of Covid-19 just began in India, the Lancet, a well-regarded medical Journal published from the UK, published a report in relating to mental disorders across the states in India, entitled, “The Global Burden of Disease Study 1990-2017”.
-The study claims that nearly 197 million Indians were suffering from mental disorders, including 45·7 million reported to have depressive disorders, and 44·9 million were suffering with anxiety disorders.
+Just a month prior to March, 20 when the spread of Covid-19 just began in India, the Lancet, a well-regarded medical Journal published from the UK, published a report relating to mental disorders across the states in India, entitled, “The Global Burden of Disease Study 1990-2017”.
+The study claims that nearly 197 million Indians were suffering from mental disorders or Mental health crisis, including 45·7 million reported to have depressive disorders, and 44·9 million were suffering from anxiety disorders.
 These numbers are huge, more than the largest European country, Russia, whose population is only about 146 million.
-Now imagine, more than half of these cases belong to young generation below the age of 25 years?
+Now imagine, more than half of these cases belong to the young generation below the age of 25 years?
 This is a mind-blowing problem for the country.
 Isn’t it?

 It’s a matter of great concern that more than 50% of all mental illnesses begin by age 14 and 75% by the age of 24, according to American Psychiatric Association.
-Experts are anticipating surge in cases relating to internet and mobile addiction, depression, anxiety and suicides.
-All the more, the social isolation, fear, uncertainty, loss of job in the family and economic devastation are making the things worst.
-Even prior to pandemic outbreak, the cases of mental illnesses were rising steadily.
-In India, we have another problem of not discussing such issues in the family and seeking counselling and therapy.
-That’s why, large percent of mental health related cases go unnoticed and unaccounted in India.
-This further aggravate the problem.
+Experts are anticipating a surge in cases relating to internet and mobile addiction, depression, anxiety, and suicides.
+All the more, the social isolation, fear, uncertainty, loss of job in the family, and economic devastation are making things worst.
+Even prior to the pandemic outbreak, the cases of mental illnesses were rising steadily.
+In India, we have another problem of not discussing such issues in the family and seeking counseling and therapy.
+That’s why a large percent of mental health-related cases go unnoticed and unaccounted for in India.
+This further aggravates the problem.

-The World Economic Forum estimated that direct and indirect costs of mental health amounts to over 4% of global GDP, more than the cost of cancer, diabetes and chronic respiratory disease combined.
+The World Economic Forum estimated that direct and indirect costs of mental health amount to over 4% of global GDP, more than the cost of cancer, diabetes, and chronic respiratory disease combined.
 This could cost the global economy up to many trillion dollars if this mega-problem is not addressed in time.
-Unlike developed nations, researchers and policy makers in India are clueless on the spread of problem and cost to the nation.
-No major study has been conducted in India to estimate the impact of pandemic to mental health and wellbeing.
+Unlike developed nations, researchers and policymakers in India are clueless about the spread of problems and costs to the nation.
+No major study has been conducted in India to estimate the impact of pandemics on mental health and wellbeing.

 Since the performance of college and university days determine their future, the students are invariably mentally stressed.
-Parents expectations, workload of studies and hyper-competitive environment contribute to create severe distress in majority of the students.
+Parents’ expectations, the workload of studies, and a hyper-competitive environment contribute to creating severe distress in the majority of the students.
 However, campuses of schools and colleges are the places where the students are de-stressed.
 These learning places are the buzzing hubs where students meet and interact with each other.
 So many extra-curriculum activities to enjoy there.
 These are the unique places where young minds are nurtured and grown.
 Now with pandemic around, the students are imprisoned in their homes.
 They desperately miss their place of education.
 This is a major reason, why the impact is more severe on their mental wellbeing.

 The UN estimates that the pandemic has affected more than one billion students worldwide.
 As of mid-July, schools were closed in some 160 countries, affecting more than 1 billion students, while at least 40 million children have missed out on pre-school.

 Thanks to digital technology, the studies in campuses are replaced by online classes.
-Since students were already tech-savvy, they adapted fast to ‘new normal’ and now world over, students are kept busy with online study.
+Since students were already tech-savvy, they adapted fast to the ‘new normal’ and now the world over, students are kept busy with online study.
 However, the main problem is their attention, un-distracted attention to online classes.
-As, no one is teaching, watching and interacting with them, in person, seeking undivided attention of students is a big challenge.
-In the age of digital distraction, attention is, in any case, a scare commodity.
+As no one is teaching, watching, and interacting with them, in person, seeking the undivided attention from students is a big challenge.
+In the age of digital distraction, attention is, in any case, a scarce commodity.

 For more articles – Click here